dslearner84/get-and-clean-data/CodeBook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.

+## The dataset includes the following files:

+- 'README.txt'

+- 'features_info.txt': Shows information about the variables used on the feature vector.

+- 'features.txt': List of all features.

+- 'activity_labels.txt': Links the class labels with their activity name.

+- 'train/X_train.txt': Training set.

+- 'train/y_train.txt': Training labels.

+- 'test/X_test.txt': Test set.

+- 'test/y_test.txt': Test labels.

+The following files are available for the train and test data.
+Their descriptions are equivalent.

+- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.

+- 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+Every row shows a 128 element vector.
+The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.

+- 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

+- 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
+The units are radians/second.

+## Feature Selection

+The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
+Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+(Note the 'f' to indicate frequency domain signals).

+These signals were used to estimate variables of the feature vector for each pattern:
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+tBodyAcc-XYZ
+tGravityAcc-XYZ
+tBodyAccJerk-XYZ
+tBodyGyro-XYZ
+tBodyGyroJerk-XYZ
+tBodyAccMag
+tGravityAccMag
+tBodyAccJerkMag
+tBodyGyroMag
+tBodyGyroJerkMag
+fBodyAcc-XYZ
+fBodyAccJerk-XYZ
+fBodyGyro-XYZ
+fBodyAccMag
+fBodyAccJerkMag
+fBodyGyroMag
+fBodyGyroJerkMag

+The set of variables that were estimated from these signals are:

+mean(): Mean value
+std(): Standard deviation
+mad(): Median absolute deviation max(): Largest value in array min(): Smallest value in array sma(): Signal magnitude area energy(): Energy measure.
+Sum of the squares divided by the number of values. iqr(): Interquartile range entropy(): Signal entropy arCoeff(): Autorregresion coefficients with Burg order equal to 4 correlation(): correlation coefficient between two signals maxInds(): index of the frequency component with largest magnitude meanFreq(): Weighted average of the frequency components to obtain a mean frequency skewness(): skewness of the frequency domain signal kurtosis(): kurtosis of the frequency domain signal bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between to vectors.

+Additional vectors obtained by averaging the signals in a signal window sample.
+These are used on the angle() variable:

+gravityMean
+tBodyAccMean
+tBodyAccJerkMean
+tBodyGyroMean
+tBodyGyroJerkMean

+# Transform the Data

+## Libraries required for creating the tidy dataset.
+`dplyr
+data.table`

+## Download and Unzip data

+1. Download the zip file from the link given in the question.
+1. Unzip in to your working directory.

+The code `get_data.R` does the above two steps.
+Alternaltively, one can download and unzip the file manually too.

+## Merge Training and Test sets
+1. Read the training and test data (X_test.txt, y_test.txt, subject_test.txt and X_train.txt, y_train.txt, subject_train.txt) using `read.table` into separate variables.
+1. Merge the training and test data in to features, activity and subject data frames using `rbind`.
+1. Get the feature labels from features.txt file available in the downloaded data set.
+1. Merge all the columns to get a data frame with all the required data.

+## Extract Mean and Standard Deviation variables
+From the merged data set above, only those variables which contain mean and standard deviation are extracted for further tidying of data.

+## Labeling the data
+1. The activity labels are extracted from activity_labels.txt and are assigned to the appropriate values in the dataset.
+1. Labels such as -mean, -std, -freq, Acc, Gyro are changed to descriptive names.

+## Create the tidy data
+1. Create a separate `tidy` data set with the average of each variable for each activity and each subject in the data set.
+1. Create a text file called `tidy_data.txt` from `tidy` using the `write.table` fuction.